“I’ve got one pair of hands Toby,” Liz called to her son.

-Liz looked round at them.
+Liz looked around at them.
 Gabby seated in front of her because she wanted her hair plating and Roman bouncing up and down on the sofa and then Toby in the other room.
 She wondered why she hadn’t sent the lot of them to boarding school and then moved.
-Like to Borneo, or Quala Lumpoor.
+Like to Borneo, or Kuala Lumpur.
 She lifted her fingers to her mouth and whistled loudly.

 “Pay attention.
 You have one mother not three so I suggest you wind it in.”

 “I think it would be confusing,” Roman said first before the others could get in.

 Liz turned and looked at him.